 - Those flows can output up to 1 TB data to the flows running in the ACE runtime

 To request access to the Cloud Connectors plan, contact your IBM Representative.

 Customers can also get the free Lite plan that includes the enterprise integration capabilities on IBM Cloud, a Professional plan that charges you based on the number of flow runs you run, or a Custom Enterprise (annual subscription) plan that provides everything in the Professional plan in addition to running integrations in containers.

-- IBM App Connect Enterprise software can be installed directly on a physical machine running in your own Data Center, in a VMWare virtual machine, in a Docker image, as part of an IBM Cloud Private installation, or installed by you into a public cloud such as IBM Cloud, AWS or Microsoft Azure.
+- IBM App Connect Enterprise software can be installed directly on a physical machine running in your own Data Center, in a VMWare virtual machine, in a Docker image, as part of an IBM Cloud Private or Red Hat OpenShift installation, or installed by you into a public cloud such as IBM Cloud, AWS or Microsoft Azure.

 What is happening with IBM Integration Bus?

 IBM Integration Bus version 10 was first released in March 2015, and since then it has been constantly enhanced with new features delivered alongside maintenance as part of quarterly fix packs.
-The most recent fix pack is v10.0.0.15, released in December 2018.
+The most recent fix pack is v10.0.0.20, released in March 2020.
 We will continue to ship fix packs for IIBv10, but there will not be an IIBv11 because the next major engineering release for the IBM Integration Bus technology is named IBM App Connect Enterprise v11.
 This is the official successor to IBM Integration Bus and is the follow on offering that Integration Bus customers should upgrade to.